 Chapel is at the center of our community expression of worship as a university and includes a broad diversity of speakers, artists and offerings of worship.
-Chapel is held on campus almost every Wednesday & Friday from 9:30am - 10:20am during the traditional fall & spring semesters at William Jessup University (major holidays excluded).
+Chapel is held on campus in the academic warehouse almost every Wednesday & Friday from 9:30am - 10:20am during the traditional fall & spring semesters at William Jessup University (major holidays excluded).
 Regular chapel attendance is required every semester for full-time (12+ units) traditional students at WJU.
 Some exemptions can be petitioned using the "Chapel Waiver Form" and include student teaching and study abroad semesters.
-Chapel credit is attained by attending a total of 23 regular chapels in a given semester (equivalent to no more than 6 absences).
-Additional evening chapels are now available twice a month to offer students more options for chapel attendance.
-Additional absences for doctors appointments, sickness, etc are not generally granted except in severe circumstances (e.g. hospitalization).
+Chapel credit is attained by attending a total of 23 regular chapels in a given semester.
+Additional Monday evening chapels are now available twice a month to offer students more options for chapel attendance.
+Additional absences for doctors' appointments, sickness, etc. are not generally granted except in severe circumstances (e.g. hospitalization).
 Because chapel attendance is an enrollment requirement, students who do not attain credit will be required to meet with the Dean of Students regarding dismissal and appeal options.
 Please refer to the Student Handbook for more details on chapel policies and requirements for those who enrolled before fall 2008.
+All chapel credit must be completed prior to the student's degree posting date.
+A delay in completion will result in the degree being posted for a subsequent date.